-On Bagley-Keene, it is important to provide strong understanding to Commissioners and staff of the Open Meetings Act and how it intersects with the specific requirements to the Commission statutes.
+Bagley-Keene.
+It is important to provide strong understanding to Commissioners and staff of the Bagley-Keene Open Meetings Act and how it intersects with the specific requirements in the Commission statutes.
 This should be done early, so related issues are not repeatedly reintroduced later in the mapping process.
-On "redistricting matters", the Commission's interpretation is legally sound and defensible.
+There are policy bills pending in the Legislature that adequately address the needed reforms.
+SB 544 (Laird) is the current bill that would make notable improvements to this Act.